Lam-Tung/CompilerConstruction/README.md

 ## About The Project

-This Project focusses on building a compiler, that will be compiling a subset (dialect) of the chosen input language and output in the chosen target language.
+This Project focuses on building a compiler, that will be compiling a subset (dialect) of the chosen input language and output in the chosen target language.
 The decisions made are described below.

 Please note that this is the latest state of the project. if you want to see the older version of the project, please switch to older version branch (if available).